The Star Traks Authors

 Who are the (often twisted and slightly deranged) minds behind the Traks stories, the people that mangle everything Star Trek stands for?
 Read on and find out.

 After completing his Master of Fine Arts in Screenwriting degree at Louisiana State University in Baton Rouge, Louisiana, Alan Decker moved onto doing computer work for the US government because they're the only ones who will put advanced technology in the hands of a guy with an English degree.
 He created Star Traks while an undergraduate at Old Dominion University.
 In a classic case of famous last words, a simple "I'll do one story; it'll be fun" has turned into a huge project lasting more than two decades with multiple series and authors and more pages of text than he ever thought possible.
-Outside of his work on Traks, Alan spends most of his time with his two children.
-Alan can be reached at firstname.lastname@example.org.
+Alan can be reached at email@example.com.

 Born in 1977, the year of Star Wars no less, Anthony Butler grew up in the small town of Salisbury, Maryland, always dreaming of the day when a network of millions of computers would allow people all over creation to access his stories and share his enjoyment of Star Trek, and his zest for making fun of it.
 Imagine his surprise when all of that happened in the early-to-mid nineties.
 At any rate, he got his degree in English in 1999 from Salisbury University, and earned his Masters in Publications Design from University of Balitmore in 2002.
 After a short stint returning to his hometown of Salisbury, he is back in Baltimore as an admissions counselor for that same University of Baltimore.
 Anthony can be reached at Antular7@aol.com

 After long procrastination, Maija finally gave into Alan's demands that

 she update her bio.
 Something to do with having changed jobs and moved

 multiple times in the years since it was first written....
 Well, Maija is